Mother's Day Reflection: Things Mum Said That Make Sense Now (Or Not)

 6. Obey the law or police will catch you

-These days, it could also be a social distancing ambassador or your kaypoh, we meant civic-minded, neighbour who may snap iPhone photos of you not wearing a mask, smoking at your HDB staircase and inviting your 35 primary school classmates over to your home for a CB reunion.
-So, don’t be a Covidiot.
+These days, it could also be a your kaypoh, we meant civic-minded, neighbour who may snap photos of you smoking at your HDB staircase, hanging your underwear in the common corridor, or inviting 35 of your primary school classmates over for a late-night living room KTV sesh.

 7. Don’t always go out (when you were 13)

-8. Go out more or else how to meet new friends (when you were 30)
+Followed by "go out more or else how to meet new friends" (when you were 30).

 9. Comb your hair

 For what.
-We are at home the whole day anyway.
+Now that hybrid work is a thing, we are at home the whole day on multiple days a week.
 And if we position our laptop cameras in a certain way, our colleagues can only see our chins, not our barber-deprived hair.

 10. Don’t be online the whole day

 That was what your mother probably chided you about in 2000 because your 24/7 Sims or Diablo gaming session meant that you had the modem on 24/7 too and so, she couldn’t call her mahjong kakis on the family landline.
-But now, you have no choice but to be online the whole day because your bosses love holding cheonghei Zoom meetings.
+But now, you have no choice but to be online the whole day because your bosses love holding cheonghei Zoom meetings on WFH days.